RedHatGov/redhatgov.github.io/content/workshops/pki_workshop/unit_lessons/unit_11.md

 In this unit you will go over the caUserCert profile.
 This certificate profile is for enrolling user certificates.

-The CA profiles are located here:
+The CA (certificate authority) profiles are located here:

     /var/lib/pki/ca1/ca/profiles/ca